Pumpkins Are Indigenous to the Americas

 Just before the time came for their birth, the twins got into a fight about how they were to emerge from the womb.
 The twin on the left side did not want to emerge in the usual way and, instead, forced himself out through his mother's left armpit, killing her in the process.

 Once freed from the womb the twins buried their mother.
-Shortly after, there sprouted from the spot where the mother had been buried corn, beans and pumpkins sprouted and became one of the main food staples of the Iroquois.
+Shortly thereafter, there sprouted from the spot where the mother had been buried corn, beans and pumpkins, and became one of the main food staples of the Iroquois.

 Cultivating of Pumpkins by the Iroquois